ViktoriiaProtasova/100-days-of-code/log.md

 **Today's Progress**: Today I was practicing Asynchronous functions in my JavaScript lesson in my GIT course.

+### Day 66: May 25, 2023

+**Today's Progress**: Today I have continued practice Asynchronous functions in my JavaScript lesson in my GIT course.

 <!-- **Link(s) to work**

 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)